Why is it that our teams are sometimes such a disaster? Why can’t they do what we ask them to do?

 Agency briefing templates

-To help everyone think about briefing a bit better, we’re sharing three different templates, free to download, use and abuse.
+To help everyone think about briefing a bit better, we’re sharing three different templates to use and abuse.
 These three templates have been designed for use within a typical agency project workflow.
 Different briefs have different applications so we’ve included guidelines to help you know what brief should be used, when.